Our Safe Care Commitment

 Patients with less severe types of tachycardia and no other heart problems may be able to manage the condition with medications, such as beta blockers, to slow down the heartbeat.
 For those with more complex types of tachycardia, treatment may require surgery or other types of interventions, including:

-At the Heart Rhythm Disorders Program at Brigham and Women's Heart & Vascular Center, our expert clinicians offer the latest innovations for treating ventricular tachycardia.
+Expert clinicians in the Cardiac Arrhythmia Service at Brigham and Women's Heart & Vascular Center offer the latest innovations for treating ventricular tachycardia.
 As a patient, you can count on:

 We are steadfast in our commitment to treating you in the safest possible environment and are seeing patients both in person and through Virtual Visits.
 To request an appointment, please call 857-307-6048 Monday - Friday, 8am-5pm ET or complete the form to receive a callback.